hujhax/austin-improv-wiki/MC Harold.md

 A Magical souffle of improvised rap stuffed with delicious stories with just a dash of outlandish characters sauteed to perfection when the beat drops. </blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>In short, we do the harold and replace group games with live improvised beats and rapping in between scenes.
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>In short, we do the Harold and replace group games with live improvised beats and rapping in between scenes.

-The rapping portion helps to create, paint, and explore the themes story or characters within the world of the Harold. </blockquote>
+The rapping portion helps to create, paint, and explore the themes, story or characters within the world of the Harold. </blockquote>

 ## Media
 ### Videos